-13.16 - Pet Limitation
+13.14 - Pet Limitation

 Member occupants that own pets shall ensure that pets are not nuisances and do not create unsanitary conditions in/around quarters.
 All pets must be leashed or otherwise under direct control of their owners while on State-owned or State-controlled premises.
-The number of pets shall be limited to two (2).
+The number of pets may be limited by the non-state landlord or leasor.
 Ownership of kennels, dog teams, livestock, horses and other exotic pets is prohibited on State-owned or State-controlled premises.
-Owners of pets are responsible and liable for injury, damage or loss caused by their pets.
+Owners of pets are responsible and liable for injury, damage or loss caused by their pets in accordance with Article 13.12.